leanprover/theorem_proving_in_lean4/inductive_types.rst

 Aspects of computability will be discussed in :numref:`Chapter %s <axioms_and_computation>`.

-Just as the ``cases`` tactic can be used to carry out proof by cases, the ``induction`` tactic can be used for to carry out proofs by induction.
+Just as the ``cases`` tactic can be used to carry out proof by cases, the ``induction`` tactic can be used to carry out proofs by induction.
 The syntax is similar to that of ``cases``, except that the argument can only be a term in the local context.
 Here is an example:

 .. code-block:: lean